-David Read’s Face of a Nephite, is a textbook example of cherry-picking.
-Read is so focussed on looking for evidence that supports his views he misinterprets the science.
-He also deliberately hides facts that challenge his fixed beliefs.
+Scientific truth is most compelling when evidence from diverse fields, using different technologies, tell a coherent story.
+This is the case with Kennewick Man.
+David Read’s Face of a Nephite is a textbook example of cherry-picking.
+Read is so focussed on looking for evidence that supports his views he misinterprets and distorts the facts discovered science.
+He also ignores facts that challenge his fixed beliefs.
 He is building a case to defend a fixed position, rather than weighing the evidence to find the truth.
-This, combined with his high school level understanding of science is a perfect recipe for the disaster that is, Face of a Nephite.
+Face of a Nephite is desperate pseudoscience, rather than genuine scholarship.

 Further reading: The Sacred Curse (2020) contains a comprehensive summary of the latest mitochondrial and whole genome DNA research on Native Americans and Polynesians and discusses how DNA research has helped expose the nineteenth century origin of Book of Mormon racism.

 In 2017, Kennewick Man’s bones were returned to local indigenous groups and buried in a secret location.